EHTJulia/VLBISkyModels.jl/docs/src/examples/nonanalytic.md

 the `alg` keyword argument then specifies that we want to use an FFT to compute the Fourier transform.
-When `modelimage` is called, the FFT is performed and then we use a bicubic interpolator on the resulting visibilities to construct a continuous representation of the Fourier transform.
+When `modelimage` is called, the FFT is performed and then we use a bicubic interpolator on the resulting visibilitymap to construct a continuous representation of the Fourier transform.
 Once we have this everything else is the same.
 Namely we can calculatge the VLBI data products in the usual manner i.e.